syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/markers.md

 {% if page.publishingplatform == "aspnet-core" %}

-The size of the markers in a marker group can be customized using the `WidthValuePath` and `HeightValuePath` properties, which allow the user to change the width and height of the markers based on values from the given data source.
-Bind the data source to the `DataSource`property of the `MapsMarker`, and specify the field names containing the width and height values in the data source for the `WidthValuePath` and `HeightValuePath` properties.
+The size of the markers in a marker group can be customized using the `widthValuePath` and `heightValuePath` properties, which allow the user to change the width and height of the markers based on values from the given data source.
+Bind the data source to the `dataSource` property of the `MapsMarker`, and specify the field names containing the width and height values in the data source for the `widthValuePath` and `heightValuePath` properties.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}